Stakecraft/Koii-mission-control/docs/metric-cal.md

     Vote Height Difference: Calculated by subratcting validator's vote height from network's vote height.

-    Skip Rate-Validator: Skip rate of the validator which will be calculated by calling solana client binary `solana validators`.
+    Skip Rate-Validator: Skip rate of the validator which will be calculated by calling koii client binary `koii validators`.
 From the set of validators will compare the configured public key and if it matches then will store the data.

     Skip Rate-Network: Skip rate of the network will be calculated by getting considering all the skip rate of the the validators in the network.
-Will get the data by executing the command `solana validators`.
+Will get the data by executing the command `koii validators`.

     Skip Rate-Difference: Calculated by subtracting validator's skip rate from network's skip rate.